 Components and activities Actions taken

 OUTPUT 2: Functional hybrid renewable energy plants established.
 Activities: 2.1 Site selection and technical engineering design with the involvement of tertiary institutions in the field and assessment studies.
 2.2 Conduct EIA and obtain Environmental Clearance.
 2.3 Technical procurement and construction of hybrid renewable energy plants.
 Site selection and technical engineering design: Finalise sites for solar farm and wind turbines Compile plant design, including CAPEX and OPEX projections Record all significant factors and specifications, as part of the documentation to inform replication at other sites.
-EIA to obtain Environmental Clearance: Compile project information and environmental and social baseline Scoping of issues Public consultation Assessment of impacts Consideration of alternatives and mitigatory measures Compilation of Environmental Management Plan Submission for Environmental Clearance Certificates
+EIA to obtain Environmental Clearance: Compile project information and environmental and social baseline Scoping of issues Public consultation Assessment of impacts Consideration of alternatives and mitigatory measures Compilation of Environmental Management Plan Submission for Environmental Clearance Certificates Construction of desalination plant:

-Construction of desalination plant:
+Tanananan or accamination plants

-• Procure solar units and wind turbines to specifications and services to install on site Construction of solar farm and wind turbines feeding into integrating unit --- --
+Procure solar units and vispecifications and service Construction of solar farm feeding into integrating units es to install on site m and wind turbines --- --